LiamMarrinan/Latin102/Quiz-2.md

 > 2. Lycus (masculine,singular)
 > 3. nomanitive because it is the subject.

-Hercules, who Apolla refused to give an oracle, stole a tripod from the temple at Delphi.
+Hercules, who Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
 > 1. qui
 > 2. Hercules (masculine,singular)
 > 3. nomanitive because it is the subject.